 Unit Learning Targets/Goals/Outcomes:

-Learning Target NJSLS -Social Studies ccss
+Learning Target NJSLS -Social Studies

-Early Republic: Washington, Adams & Jefferson 1.
-Describe how Washington's administration built the federal government.
-2. Analyze Hamilton's plans for the economy and the opposition to them.
-3. Describe American relations with Britain, France, and Spain.
-4. Analyze how the political parties' debates over foreign policy further divided them.
-5. Identify the importance of the Louisiana Purchase.
-6. Analyze Jefferson's foreign policies.
+Early Republic: Washington, Adams & Jefferson Describe how Washington's administration built the federal government.
+Analyze Hamilton's plans for the economy and the opposition to them.
+Describe American relations with Britain, France, and Spain.
+Analyze how the political parties' debates over foreign policy further divided them.
+Identify the importance of the Louisiana Purchase.
+Analyze Jefferson's foreign policies.
+Describe American relations with Britain, France, and Spain.
+Explain the impact of John Marshall's tenure as Chief Justice of the United States.
 1. 6.1.12.CivicsPI.2.b 2.
 6.1.12.CivicsPR.2.a 3.
 6.1.12.GeoPP.2.a 4.
 6.1.12.GeoPP.2.b 5.
 6.1.12.EconEM.2.b 6.
 6.1.12.EconEM.2.c 7.
-6.1.12.HistorySE.2. a Literacy in History Standards Writing in History Standards
+6.1.12.HistorySE.2. a 8.
+6.1.12.HistoryCA.2. a 9.
+6.1.12.CivicsPI.3.a

-- 7. Describe American relations with Britain, France, and Spain. - 8.
-Explain the impact of John Marshall's tenure as Chief Justice of the United States.
-Early Republic: War of 1812 - 9.
-Identify the events that led to the War Hawks' call for war. - 10.
+Early Republic: War of 1812

+- 9. Identify the events that led to the War Hawks' call for war. - 10.
 Explain how territorial expansion brought Americans into conflict with the British and with American Indians. - 11.
 Analyze how the political parties' debates over foreign policy further divided them.
 Early Republic: Nationalism & Sectionalism - 12.
 Summarize the key developments in the transportation revolution of the early 1800s. - 13.
 Analyze the rise of industry in the United States in the early 1800s. - 14.
 Describe some of the leading inventions and industrial developments in the early 1800s. - 15.
 Analyze why industrialization took root in the northern part of the United States. - 16.
 Describe the impact of industrialization on northern life. - 17.
 Analyze the reasons that agriculture and slavery became entrenched in the South. - 18.
-Analyze the causes and effects of nationalism on domestic policy during the years following the War of 1812. - 19.
+Analyze the causes and effects of nationalism on domestic policy during the vears following the War of 1812. - 19.
 Describe the impact of nationalism on the nation's foreign policy. - 20.
 Summarize the struggle over the issue of slavery as the nation grew. - 21.
 Summarize the settlement and development of the Spanish borderlands. - 22.
 Analyze the causes and challenges of westward migration.